Big Game Season Structure

 I am totally in favor of Options A5 and R5, A4 and R4 as a second choice.
 I regularly hunt a couple of neighboring states as a non resident and they have already adopted similar options.
 Non resident tags have been significantly limited and are no longer OTC.
 Colorado should do the same to provide their residents with an enjoyable hunting experience.

-Mark K 5 months ago
+Mark K about 1 year ago

 54% of Archery OTC elk hunters are Non-Residents this is shared in the Brandon Diamond CPW report in this article. https://publiclandjurisdiction.com/colorado-resident-hunters-are-on-the-decline/ .
 No state treats its resident hunters in this fashion and the overcrowding by nonresidents is why resident OTC hunters have declined by 8,000 since 2014.
 Think about it, Colorado's population has doubled from 3 to 6 million since 1990 and we have 8,000 fewer OTC elk hunters, and since 2014 nonresidents are up by 10,000 in OTC.
 Probably the biggest failure in the history of big game management.
 Be sure to read the Public Trust Doctrine as well, the wild game in Colorado is a resource for its residents first.
 Want to restore resident public trust?
 CPW needs to restore the resident hunter equity in tag allocation.
 Limited tags = 10% for nonresidents (western states avg) and remove all OTC for nonresidents in 2024.
 Drop non-resident elk tags by 10k minimum to reduce overcrowding.
 CPW must start to manage the wild game as a resident resource, per the Colorado Constitution.
 All the other western states do this for their residents.